Alex as an Inspiration:

 -Letter to Saul, April 17, 1983

-The Alex Singer Project has produced a book published in English and in Hebrew, an educational guide to the use of the book, and a 15-minute video.
+For the benefit of all who hear of Alex's story, the Alex Singer Project has produced a book, an educational guide to the use of the book, and a 15-minute video.
 Alex's senior thesis, Letters From The Diaspora, is available as well.
 All of these publications are available in the Resources section of the toolbar.

 The video, "Alex—His Words and Drawings," introduces people to Alex's book by showing who Alex was and what he was like.
 It includes many examples of his drawings and readings of some of his letters and journal entries.